A really polarizing story was recently published by The Chicago Tribune that basically was in defense of the heckling of a comedian.

 Heisler’s story has since been shared all over the web by many comedians all who seem to love comedy and comedians.
 His is also just one of countless videos of comedians dealing with/hating on/damning hecklers.
 Big time comedians like Chris Rock have stated they don’t like going to comedy clubs anymore because audiences don’t know how to behave.
 Hell, entire documentaries have been made about the subject.
 Whatever the story it seems like the comedians are on the side of the comedians while The Chicago Tribune seems to prefer the heckler.

-I’ll leave with some statements by Louis C.K. from Live At The Beacon Theater when he gets the show started, he made some stage announcements…
+We’ll leave with some statements by Louis C.K. from Live At The Beacon Theater when he gets the show started, he made some stage announcements…

 “Don’t yell out during the show.
 If you have something to say to me, this is what you do, you write it down.
 And then you go outside in the lobby and then you go home and then kill yourself.
 Because that’s selfish.
 This is a rhetorical performance, it has nothing to do to you.
 And don’t text or Twitter during the show, just live your life.
 Don’t keep telling people what to do.
 Also, it lights up your big dumb face.
 I see this beautiful see of darkness and then there’s one guy… so don’t do that.”